luvkumar404/Shell/README.md

 # A Mini Shell in Python

-PySh is a lightweight, cross-platform **Unix-like mini shell** implemented in Python.
+Shell is a lightweight, cross-platform **Unix-like mini shell** implemented in Python.
 It demonstrates core shell concepts such as command parsing, built-in commands, process execution, pipes, redirection, and background jobs.

 This project is suitable for: